What is a building permit?

 Before purchasing a commercial property, check if any additions or alterations to the property were made after the original construction.
 You can be at risk if you do not check with the building department regarding past and current building activity.

-When you hire Commercial Property Inspections of Atlanta to inspect a property prior to your purchase, you should ask them if there is any evidence of work that might not have been permitted properly.
+hire Commercial Property Inspections of Atlanta to inspect a property prior to your purchase, you should ask them if there is any evidence of work that might not have been permitted properly.
 If you employ a real estate attorney, he can help you research records in the building department, or you can call or go to the building department yourself and ask them to look up permit activity and the status of final inspections for the address of the property you are interested in purchasing.
 In summary, you should take seriously any evidence of large, undocumented building alterations before you purchase any commercial property.

 About the Commercial Property Inspection